 This documentary on the life of Padre Pio is remarkable.
 I so wish for films of such depth and quality for other saints as this one.
 So many seem thin and sentimental.
 This one seems honest and artful.

-One thing that strikes me while watching this film is noting the contrast of a Catholic culture compared to the non-Catholic culture I experience every day.
+One thing that strikes me while watching these films is noting the contrast of a Catholic culture compared to the non-Catholic culture I experience every day.
 How amazing it would be to live in such a world.
 I pray everyday for the return of Christendom.
 On the other hand, I am grateful that I live in such a time that it is nearly impossible to take for granted moments of true Catholic culture.
 Christ be praised at all times and in all situations.

 “The moment has come in which God asks the Holy Father to make, and to order that in union with him and at the same time, all the bishops of the world make the consecration of Russia to My Immaculate Heart.”
 Words spoken by Our Lady to Sister Lucy on June 13, 1929.
 (Frère Michel, The Whole Truth About Fatima, vol. II, p.
 555)